-Zeewolde Wind Park probably is one of the Netherlands’s largest wind farms on land.
-It is being built in the outskirts of the municipality of Zeewolde, east of Almere.
-The aim is to replace the 220 solitary mills currently in the area with 91 large in-line mills.
-As from 2020, Zeewolde Wind Park will supply clean energy to about 280,000 households; 2.5 times more than the current mills generate.
-Windpark Zeewolde B.V, the initiator of the park, shall be responsible for the installation of the new turbines as well as for the renovation of the existing mills.
-That is a condition of the municipality of Zeewolde and the province of Flevoland.
-The current mills are expected to be broken down within five years after the construction of the new wind park.
+Zeewolde Wind Park probably is one of the Netherlands’ largest onshore wind farms.
+The wind park is due to arise in the outskirts of the municipality of Zeewolde, east of Almere.
+The aim is to replace the current 220 solitary wind turbines with 91 modern, larger turbines.
+As from 2021, Zeewolde Wind Park will generate clean energy for about 280,000 households, 2.5 times more energy than the 220 current turbines combined.
+Windpark Zeewolde B.V, the initiator of the park, is responsible for the installation of the new turbines, as well as the removal of the existing ones.
+That is a requirement of the municipality of Zeewolde and the province of Flevoland.
+The current turbines are expected to be removed within five years after the construction of the new wind park.

 For and by the region

 Windpark Zeewolde is initiated (financially and organizationally) by residents and entrepreneurs in the project area.
 That is unique for a park this size, with a strong impetus on the regional economy.
 All residents, agricultural entrepreneurs and property owners from the project area could join the Wind and Development Association until November 2016.
 On November 18th, this body was transformed into Windpark Zeewolde B.V, which currently has over 250 shareholders.
 Read more here.
 The members of Windpark Zeewolde B.V. finance the development of Zeewolde Wind Park together.
 The Zeewolde Wind Park is thus literally developed by the area.
 Citizens in the immediate vicinity of the park are also given the opportunity to participate through De Nieuwe Molenaars (the New Millers), which was established in February 2017.